khulnasoft-lab/design.khulnasoft.com/contents/regions/merge-request-reports.md

 - Status icon: optional
 - Actions: optional
 - Section title and description: optional
+- Items that share the same title and/or description do not have a top border.

 <div class="figma-embed" aria-label="The default layout of level 2 in a widget" role="img">
   <iframe frameborder="0" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FqEddyqCrI7kPSBjGmwkZzQ%2FComponent-library%3Fnode-id%3D38381%253A40828" allowfullscreen></iframe>